 This post hopefully has cast seeds in a few places, perhaps in the abandoned lots of the mind. 😉

-I leave you with a page out of the wildflower-in-tough-places survival book.
-Maybe think of it the next time you wake up and find the world is (still) going crazy:
+To close, here’s a page out of the wildflower-in-tough-places survival book… Maybe think of it the next time you wake up and find the world is (still) going crazy:

 It’s good info for our time… held quietly all around us, in overlooked, undervalued spaces, by common plants.